Marketing to Teachers

 The most successful ways to market to teachers are through social media, email, and word of mouth.
-Almost 80% of teachers find out about teacher discounts from other educators, and Teachers are almost 50% more likely than other audiences to be moved by an email promotion.
+Eighty-four percent of teachers prefer to hear about teacher discounts from other educators, and teachers are almost 50% more likely than other audiences to be moved by an email promotion.

-Also, nearly half of today’s teachers are Millennials.
-They turn to social media like Facebook, Instagram, and Pinterest to swap stories, plan classroom activities, and perfect lesson plans.
+Teachers turn to social media like Facebook, Instagram, and Pinterest to swap stories, plan classroom activities, and perfect lesson plans.
 In fact, 95% of teachers use Facebook and 82% of teachers use Instagram, with 90% of those Instagram users seeking inspiration from their peers on the app.

 Teachers prefer messages to be simple and genuine, offering sentiments of appreciation.
 It also helps to speak to the challenges that many teachers face.
 For instance, if it’s the end of the school year, show that you understand the stress they are under.
 Or honor them with a personalized offer during National Teacher Appreciation Week.
-Don’t forget, 64% feel valued by companies that offer discount programs for teachers.
+Don’t forget, 64% of educators feel valued by companies that offer them exclusive discounts.

 The Best Way to Market to Teachers: Personalized Offers